 Hornby scaled down its trains in the 1930s, to a size more appropriate for smaller homes, and introduced the successful Dublo 00 range.
 Dublo trains produced before 1940 can be valuable and a 1935 clockwork 0-guage may fetch over £1,000.
 Three-rail electric sets, produced from the 1930s until the late 1950s when Hornby resorted to cheaper two rail tracks, are also popular.
 Trains should be in good condition and boxes tend to increase value.
 Production of Hornby Dublo ceased in 1964 and the company merged with Tri-ang in 1965.
 Although Tri-Ang was disbanded in 1971, the train arm of the company continues today and focuses on the collector market.

-What's your Hornby Clockwork worth?
+What's your Hornby Clockwork worth in 2021?
 Here are some recently sold items.

 |Hornby Trains O Gauge Clockwork No 1 Level Crossing||09/2021||£42.05|